 Enbridge has been working to expand its pipeline network throughout the Midwest to transport tar sands from the Canadian boreal forests to the Gulf Coast, primarily for export.
-Confronted with effective campaigns on Canada’s east and west coasts opposing export plans, Enbridge has targeted the Midwest as a tar sands freeway to get the oil south.
+Confronted with effective campaigns on Canada’s east and west coasts opposing export plans, Enbridge has targeted the Midwest as a tar sands freeway.

 But Enbridge’s plans didn’t stop with the Line 61 expansion.
 The company conducted surveys for a Line 61 “Twin” (aka Line 66) that would carry an additional 1.2 million bpd through the same corridor.
 Plans for a Line 61 Twin appeared in Enbridge’s 2015 and 2016 investor reports.

 Once the Tar Sands Team and our allies began organizing in earnest against any new pipeline, Enbridge changed course, at least publicly, denying any intention to build a new pipeline and removing mention of the “Twin” from its reports.
-But astute observers pointed out that without a “Twin,” a glut of oil would back up in Superior, Wisconsin, especially if Enbridge’s so-called Line 3 “replacement”—approved by the Minnesota Public Utilities Commission in June 2019 but still under challenge in court—were to be constructed, adding an additional 535,000 bpd.
+But astute observers pointed out that without a “Twin,” a glut of oil would back up in Superior, Wisconsin, especially with the construction of Enbridge’s Line 3 replacement, known now as Line 93.

 The Tar Sands Team fought the Line 61 expansion here in Dane County and organized up and down the state against the construction of a new Line 66, as explained below.

 Fighting Line 61 expansion in Dane County